EMT Training Requirements: How Long Does It Take To Become an EMT

 EMT certification lasts for two years before it must be renewed through the NREMT.
 Recertification can be done online through the NREMT website so long as the EMT applying has a login.
 Forms are available in the form of pdf files.

-If an EMT certification is lapsed with two years of expiration, applicants must complete an EMT refresher course before reapplying for certification.
+If an EMT certification lapses with two years of expiration, applicants must complete an EMT refresher course before reapplying for certification.

 If an EMT certification has lapsed for more than two years, the applicant must provide proof of completion of an EMT training course, complete a refresher course, and retake both the cognitive and psychomotor examinations.